MAXINMACHINEGUN/MAXINMACHINEGUN/README.md

 minor, 19+ can int but do NOT try to befriend me, current friends iwcaution

-OBSESSED kpop fans/koreaboos/ ppl who think "thing: ⛓⛓👹💔 thing in japan:🧁💜✨🌸🎀" dni
+OBSESSED kpop fans/koreaboos/ ppl who think "thing:⛓👹💔 thing in japan:✨🌸🎀" dni